mxfca/flisys/docker_config/README.md

   - Systemctl
   - Docker
   - Docker Compose
+  - Some directories to be shared with the container

 Once Docker can run in a variety of operating systems, the deployment automation covered here is designed to be used on a Linux machine.
 If you're using any other operating system, you'll need to do all the configuration steps by your own hands.

+## Step 00

+First of all, you'll need to create some directories in order to FliSys save data that cannot be lost, such as: basic configurations, certificates, users and events data.
+Using these directories, you're free to update/upgrade FliSys container at any time whitout data losing, this is know as layers separations (application layer, data layer, etc).

+Below you can check all of these directories needed:

+  - HTTP and FliSys logs
+  - Web Certificates
+  - FliSys basic configurations

+These three directories is responsible to hold custom data files that is specific for your environment, you should back-up them in a regular basis.

+Once created all of them, it can be in a convenient path and naming to you, you're able to proceed to the next step.

 ## Step 01